jdtaylor7/prometheus/README.md

 ### Running

 The viewer can be run either with Linux or Cygwin, both with X11.
-Run the following commands from the `build` directory:
+Run the following commands from the root project directory:

 ##### Linux (Arch/Manjaro)

-`sudo ./main`
+`sudo ./build/main`

-Root permission is currently required to access serial ports.
+Root permission is currently required to access serial ports in Linux.

 ##### Cygwin

-`startxwin ./main`
+`startxwin ./build/main`

 [version-badge]: https://img.shields.io/github/release/jdtaylor7/drone_viewer/all.svg
 [version-url]: https://github.com/jdtaylor7/drone_viewer/releases/latest